RedstoneBommel/Botimus/README.md

 # Botimus Prime

-Discord bot created and published by **RedstoneBommel** and **Rethias**. <br/> With the help of this bot, it is easy to manage, structure, and build Discord communities.
+Discord bot created and published by **RedstoneBommel**.<br/> With the help of this bot, it is easy to manage, structure, and build Discord communities.

 ---